 Another reason why prices are higher is the fact they offer premium shipment tracking features.
 And indeed, when compared with other shipping carriers, UPS’s tracking page is way more informative and thus, results in a spike in the final shipping rates.

 You need to pay a flat rate cost for the scheduled pickup service to UPS.
 USPS, on the other hand, offers the same pickups for free of charge, which is another reason why some people hesitate using UPS pickup services.
 But on the bright side, the pickup prices are way cheaper when compared to FedEx (we’ll see more on this later).

 If you want to reduce the cost of shipping drastically then you could use one of their special services called the UPS SurePost.
 This is basically a type of consolidated shipping service which extensively uses the logistics from UPS and further uses USPS for the final delivery to your customer.
 You can save a lot of money on shipping just by using this service.
-Here’s an article that explores more on this topic.
+You can read more on UPS SurePost vs. FedEx SmartPost, which explores more on this topic.

 Shipping experience with FedEx

 FedEx is another top shipping which has been in a tough competition with both UPS and USPS and for obvious reasons.
 FedEx was founded in the year 1971, and have been people’s go-to-carrier for several years.
 No other shipping carrier has seen such drastic growth in its popularity.
-They are popular for their international shipments because of their cheaper rates and better package handling procedure.
+They are popular for their FedEx international shipping because of their cheaper FedEx shipping estimate and better package handling procedure.